 |An example Okta Attribute Statement view|

-Consult the Okta Documentation for any other steps to complete the statements mapping Okta attributes to Rapid IdP attributes.
+Consult the Okta Documentation for any other steps to complete the mapping of Okta attributes to Rapid IdP attributes.

 To assist with mapping Okta values to AAF attributes, explore the AAF attribute definitions to gain an understanding of their purpose and usage.
 The selection of Okta attributes should be such that they align closely to the AAF attribute descriptions.
 Organisations are only required to support the attributes in the core list.